Fish v. Kobach: Contempt hearing

 In the March 2018 hearings, Kobach claimed he had given verbal instructions to that effect but acknowledged that some county election offices may not have complied with this ruling.
 Robinson said that Kobach had assured her in telephone hearings that he had instructed his office to order county election officials to mail the postcards to all voters covered by her order.
 Kobach claimed she had not put that requirement in writing.
-She replied, “Why would I order something in writing that you've told me is being taken care of? ...
-(As an officer of the court) you are under an ethical obligation to tell me the truth.'”
+She replied, "Why would I order something in writing that you've told me is being taken care of? ...
+(As an officer of the court) you are under an ethical obligation to tell me the truth.'"

 On April 18, 2018, Judge Robinson ruled Kobach in contempt.
 She did not fine him but did order him to pay court costs, including attorney fees for the American Civil Liberties Union, which sought the contempt ruling.
 Moriah Day, a spokeswoman for Kobach's campaign for governor, said the secretary of state's office would appeal the decision and would have no other comment.
-(Governor Jeff Coyler, who lost to Kobach in the 2018 Republican primary for Governor, said Kobach should be required to personally pay those fees that had been awarded.
+(Governor Jeff Colyer, who lost to Kobach in the 2018 Republican primary for Governor, said Kobach should be required to personally pay those fees that had been awarded.
 Secretary Kobach's office said that Kobach is shielded from any such liability.)

 Findings of fact and conclusions of law

-On June 18 and 19, 2018, Judge Robinson published 118 pages of “Findings of fact and conclusions of law” in this case.
+On June 18 and 19, 2018, Judge Robinson published 118 pages of "Findings of fact and conclusions of law" in this case.
 In broad strokes, she sided with the plaintiffs on most of the major points in question and with the defense on a few relatively minor points.